shrey45/CAD-Practice/README.md

 ### Description

 I made a lego.
 An actual lego.
 Crazy.
 Whats more crazier is that I made only *ONE* lego, but I can make any type of lego I want with a click.
 Let me start off by saying that configurations are pretty awesome.
 You can make 1 of something and be able to have many different options of sizes, colors, or configurations of it in a dropdown menu.
 The first one will be a little longer and complicated, and might take more time, but the rest will literally take < min each.
 I've made a couple different configurations for my lego brick.
 I started by making a basic 2x4 brick, and then from that I made configurations of the height(brick, tile, etc.), length, width, and color.
 I have maybe 64 different options from 1 brick I made so far that can range from a 1x1 tile to a 4x2 brick with colors Red, Blue, and Yellow.
 This is just what I did.
 I could make add as many configurations of color as I want to have any color lego available at my command.
-We then use a cool fetaure called snap mode to snap the bricks togterh easily and make a duck.
-It was pretty simple.

 ### Link